New Libya interim government agreed in U.N. talks

 The winning leadership group also includes Musa al-Koni, from the south, and Abdullah al-Lafi, from the west, in the presidency council.
 Bashagha tweeted his support for the process and for the new government after the vote.

 All candidates for the new government promised to honour the plans to hold presidential and parliamentary elections on Dec.
-24 and not to run for office in them.
+24 and not to run for office then.
 The U.N. publicly displayed their signed pledges.

+Dbeibeh has until Feb.
+26 to present a new government to the parliament, which then has three weeks to approve it.

 The latest U.N. process emerged from a Berlin conference last year and gathered pace in the autumn after commander Khalifa Haftar’s eastern-based forces were repelled from a 14-month assault on Tripoli.

-It has also involved a military ceasefire but not all its terms of that ceasefire have been met - a sign of continued mistrust on both sides and internal fractures within both camps.
+It has also involved a military ceasefire, but not all terms of the ceasefire have been met - a sign of continued mistrust on both sides and internal fractures within both camps.

 The new government may make it harder to bridge the east-west divide, said analyst Jalel Harchaoui of the Clingendael Institute.